JannickS1812/X-VLA/README.md

 - [x] For questions about converting relative actions to absolute actions and our implementation, please first refer to issue [#2](https://github.com/2toinf/X-VLA/issues/2) and [#15](https://github.com/2toinf/X-VLA/issues/15).
 We have updated our [implementation](https://github.com/2toinf/X-VLA/blob/main/evaluation/libero/rel2abs.py) for retrieving absolute EEF actions.

+#### 🔥 Update: We have released the LoRA fine-tuning code, along with checkpoints and the associated inference code.

 | Model ID                                                                                           | Embodiment        | Description                                                                                     |   Performance   | Evaluation Guidance |
 | :------------------------------------------------------------------------------------------------- | :---------------- | :---------------------------------------------------------------------------------------------- | :--------------: | :-----------------: |
 | [`2toINF/X-VLA-Pt`](https://huggingface.co/2toINF/X-VLA-Pt)                                        | Foundation        | Pretrained on large-scale heterogeneous robot–vision–language datasets for general transfer.     | —                | —                   |